ScilifelabDataCentre/OrderPortal/README.md

 ### Updates

-To update the source code from the GitHub repo:
+To update the source code, simply download the latest release, unpack the `tar.gz` file, and move the `OrderPortal` directory tree to the correct location.

-    $ cd /var/www/apps/xyz/OrderPortal
-    $ sudo -u nginx git pull
-    $ sudo systemctl restart orderportal_xyz
+Ensure that you keep your `site` directory, and that it is placed in the same location as before.

-Since OrderPortal version 3.6.19, the design documents are automatically updated when the `tornado` server is restarted.
+Since OrderPortal version 3.6.19, the CouchDB design documents (indexes) are automatically updated when the `tornado` server is restarted.